Saturday, December 26, 2020

 A board game?
 Meh, no thanks...

-HeroQuest is one of those ST games I've seen mentioned many times yet, somehow I've never bothered with it.
+HeroQuest is one of those ST games I've seen mentioned many times yet, never bothered with it.
 That's probably because it's a board game and I'm not exactly a fan of those (except Monopoly!).
 The ST adaptation is modelled on that turn-based board game and retains a similar look using an isometric perspective.
-So, having never experienced Hero Quest, I attacked it with a fresh pair of eyes not knowing what wonders to expect.
+So, having never experienced Hero Quest, I attacked it with a fresh pair of eyes not knowing what to expect.

-Okay, before we begin, I think we need to see a couple of screenshots.
+Before beginning, we need to see a couple of screenshots.
 What glorious isometric graphics...

 An Elf enters the room much to the delight of the Wizard who punches the air with joy.